Using Send Later in Gazeta.pl Webmail

 If you want to schedule an email for the future, this feature will allow you to choose a time and date when the addressee is going to receive your email.

-Unfortunately, Gazeta.pl doesn’t offer a snooze feature in its webmail interfaces.
+Unfortunately, Gazeta.pl doesn’t offer a feature to schedule emails in its webmail interface.

-So, how do you snooze the emails you received to Gazeta.pl?
+So, how do you schedule emails to send later from Gazeta.pl?

-In order to access that highly useful snooze email feature in Gazeta.pl, just follow the steps below.
-You will be able to try the feature with Mailbird for free.
+In order to access the send later feature with your Gazeta.pl, just follow the steps below.
+You will be able to try it with Mailbird for free.

 Download and install Mailbird